Northwood Lease Extension - Free Consultation

 Decision in Hillingdon

-An example of a Lease Extension decision for a Northwood property is Flats 8, 11 and 15 Craigmore Court 46 Murray Road in December 2013.
+An example of a Lease Extension decision for a Northwood premises is Flats 8, 11 and 15 Craigmore Court 46 Murray Road in December 2013.
 The tribunal held that the price payable by the Applicant tenant of Flat 8 to acquire an extended lease shall be £26,438 plus £1 to the intermediate lessee .
 The tribunal held that the price payable by the Applicant tenants of Flat 11 to acquire an extended lease shall be £26,791 plus £1 to the intermediate lessee.
 The tribunal held that the price payable by the Applicant tenant of Flat 15 to acquire an extended lease shall be £26,638 plus £1 to the intermediate lessee .
 This case affected 3 flats.
-The unexpired residue of the current lease was 71 years.
+The unexpired lease term was 71 years.